Mariners vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Julio Rodriguez and Freddie Freeman will be among the stars on display when the Seattle Mariners play the Los Angeles Dodgers on Friday at 10:10 PM ET, at T-Mobile Park.
+Freddie Freeman and the Los Angeles Dodgers will look to get to Bryce Miller when he takes the mound for the Seattle Mariners on Saturday at 9:40 PM ET, in the second game of a three-game series at T-Mobile Park.

-Bookmakers list the Mariners as -110 moneyline favorites, while giving the underdog Dodgers -110 moneyline odds.
-The game's over/under is set at 7.5 runs.
+Oddsmakers list the Dodgers as -150 favorites on the moneyline, while giving the underdog Mariners +125 moneyline odds.
+The over/under for the matchup has been set at 7.5 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.